 6. Uncheck the box next to "Run on a schedule" and click OK.

-After you follow this step automatic defragmentation was deactivated.
-Prior to uncheck the box "Run on a schedule" you can select this operation for all your hard disk partitions.
-"Select volumes ...".
+After following this step, automatic defragmentation has been disabled.
+Before unchecking the "Run on a schedule" box, you can select this operation for all partitions on your hard disk.
+“Select volume…”.